Matej Čurko

 Matej Čurko (1968 – May 12, 2011), known as The Slovak Cannibal, was a Slovak murderer, cannibal and suspected serial killer.
 He was killed by police after attempting to entice a Swiss man to his death.
-Upon investigation, it was discovered that he had killed and eaten two women who had volunteered themselves to be murdered and cannibalized.
-Soon afterwards, police from Italy announced that the killer could be responsible for up to 28 other disappearances since 2009.
+Upon investigation, it was discovered that he had killed and eaten two suicidal women who had volunteered themselves to be murdered.
+Soon afterwards, police from Italy announced that the killer could be responsible for the disappearance of an Italian woman aged 25 to 28.

 Early life

-Matej Čurko was born as one of two sons to a fairly average family, but his parents divorced at a young age. Čurko and his brother, who were not close, were looked after by their mother and grandmother; although they kept in regular contact with their father.
-Despite being born with the help of a C-Section, Čurko had no recorded illness or injuries at preschool age, passed kindergarten without complications.
+Matej Čurko was born via C-section as one of two sons to a fairly average family, but his parents divorced at a young age. Čurko and his brother, who were not close, were looked after by their mother and grandmother, although they kept in regular contact with their father. Čurko had no recorded illness or injuries at preschool age and passed kindergarten without complications.
 He even attended a school for mathematically gifted pupils since he was skilled in technical areas.

 He was not popular at school, but neither was he bullied or humiliated. Čurko's hobbies were mostly solitary ones, including cycling, playing guitar or drums, using computers and programming them.
 He was described as a rebel and provocateur by his teachers, as he had trouble keeping respect for the authorities.
 At age 13, he attacked his 11-year-old neighbor with a knife, causing the boy serious injuries.
-This stint got the young Čurko transferred to a psychiatric clinic in Košice, where he spent more than a month.
+This incident got the young Čurko transferred to a psychiatric clinic in Košice, where he spent more than a month.
 After that, he was treated at the Children's Psychiatric Hospital in Hraničné, where intellectual tests showed that he had an above-average IQ of 116.